sandboxie-plus/sandboxie-docs/Content/ResourceAccessMonitor.md

 6\.
 You can now paste (Ctrl+V) the collected data somewhere and make it available for analysis.

-**Performace Impact**
+**Performance Impact**

 When inactive, the Resource Access Monitor does not use any system resources and does not have any performance impact on any running programs.
-When active, the Resource Access Monitor consumes 64K bytes of system memory and has a small performace penalty on sandboxed programs.
-Network Administrators may want to use the [MonitorAdminOnly](MonitorAdminOnly.md) to restrict the use of this commad.
+When active, the Resource Access Monitor consumes 64K bytes of system memory and has a small performance penalty on sandboxed programs.
+Network Administrators may want to use the [MonitorAdminOnly](MonitorAdminOnly.md) setting to restrict the use of this tool for user accounts which are not members of the Administrators group.